lds56/obentou/README.md

 # obentou
-An alternative of Bento, but static.
+An alternative of Bento, but static site.